opencog/atomese-simd/README.md

 HOWTO
 -----
 Steps:
-* Get some OpenCL GPU hardware, such as a Radeon graphics card.
+* Get some OpenCL GPU hardware.
+The demo should work on anything and has been tested on a Radeon graphics card and an Nvidia card.
+* Install `clinfo`.
-* Install `clinfo` and `mesa-opencl-icd` and `opencl-headers` Maybe more; depends on your distro and hardware.
+* For AMD devices, install `mesa-opencl-icd` and `opencl-headers` Maybe more; depends on your distro and hardware.
-* Maybe also: `ocl-icd-opencl-dev` and `opencl-clhpp-headers` ?
+  (Maybe also: `ocl-icd-opencl-dev` and `opencl-clhpp-headers`?)
+* For Nvidia devices, install `cuda-opencl-dev`
+  Maybe more; depends on your distro and hardware.
 * Optional: Install `clang-14` and `llvm-spirv-14`
   Demos can use "offline-compiled" (pre-built) kernels.
 * `sudo usermod -a -G video <user_id>`
-* Build and install cogutils, the AtomSpace, and the code here.
-  This uses the same build style as all other OpenCog projects.
+* Build and install cogutils, the AtomSpace, sensory and then the code here.
+This uses the same build style as all other OpenCog projects:
-* Build and install the code in this repo.
   `mkdir build; cd build; cmake ..; make; sudo make install`
 * Look over the examples.
 Run them
   `cd examples; guile -s atomese-kernel.scm`

 The `scaffolding` directory contains code that is "pure" OpenCL, and does not have any Atomese in it.
 It just provides some basic OpenCL examples.
+Runs on both AMD and Nvidia hardware.

 Make sure the software isn't insane, by running the `opencog/opencl/scaffolding/show-ocl-hw` executable from the